 The bullet journal is perfect for Tiffany because it combines 2 things she loves: organization and art.
 She uses it to sort out many aspects of her life, while getting creative with the blank spaces.

-Time commitment shouldn’t be an issue; Tiffany spends roughly 10 minutes per day, or whenever she feels like it.
+Time commitment shouldn’t be an issue; Tiffany spends roughly 10 minutes per day, or however long she feels like.

 Her advice for beginners: “Don’t feel pressured by the ‘perfect’ bullet journals you see online.
 Do what works for you!”